jacobcassidy/anki-global-extension/README.md

 ## Installation

-The initial setup for Anki Global Features requires the use of the free [AnkiPC](https://apps.ankiweb.net/) app.
+The initial setup for Anki Global Extension requires the use of the free [AnkiPC](https://apps.ankiweb.net/) app.
 This means you'll need to use a device running Windows, macOS, or Linux.
 Once set up, you can use the features on any Anki app.

 <!--
 > __Note__: If you only want to add a specific feature, follow the instructions for that feature: